qroliver/global_energy_trends/README.md

 <br>
 Next, I take a look at CO<sub>2</sub> emissions.
 Again, I start with a global overview before zooming in on regional and country levels.
 Which nations are the biggest emitters?
 And finally, how do these emissions correlate with primary energy consumption?
 And with the use of renewables?<br>
 ## 🔍 Dive deeper.
-This repository contains the data (after some processing) and the code with some analysis, but the full story, presented in a blog format with detailed explanations, can be found here👈.
+This repository contains the data (after some processing) and the code with some analysis, but the full story, presented in a blog format with detailed explanations, can be found
+<a href="https://oliverqr.com/posts/global_energy_trends" style="color: rgb(12, 102, 117); text-decoration: none;">here</a>👈.
 If you are curious about how energy we consume and where it comes from, as well as how CO<sub>2</sub> emissions are evolving over time, please do not hesitate to explore the blog post.
 You'll get a picture of the present, how we got here and where we are heading.